SUHEL782/Back-end-Deployment/README.md

 ## 📚 Continuous Learning Journey

-In my quest for professional growth, I am always learning and mastering new concepts:
+In my pursuit of professional growth, I continuously learn and master new concepts:
 - **Data Structures & Algorithms (DSA)**: Solving complex problems in **Java**, **Python**, and **JavaScript**.
 - **Cloud-Native Development**: Mastering tools like **Terraform**, **Kubernetes**, and **AWS Lambda**.
 - **Automation**: Improving workflows and automation using **Ansible** and **Terraform**.